suryan-s/Precio/README.md

 - Clone the repository :\
   `git clone [https://github.com/suryan-s/Precio](https://github.com/suryan-s/Precio)`
-- Run setup.py in the main directory to create virtual environment, install packages from requirements.txt and build the static files for the frontend:\
+- Run setup.py in the main directory to create a virtual environment, install packages from requirements.txt and build the static files for the frontend:\
   `python setup.py`
-- Run application by:\
+- Run the application by:\
-  `uvicorn main:app --port 8000 --host 127.0.0.1`
+  `python main.py`
 </br>

 <hr/>